 A great dog coat is an investment in your dog’s well-being.
 It keeps them from getting chilled and miserable on a wet walk, protects their fur from becoming a muddy mess, and can even make them more visible on gloomy days.
 Before you add one to your cart, let’s walk through the four most important things to consider: the material’s waterproof rating, its breathability, the overall fit, and any built-in safety features.
 Getting these four elements right will ensure you choose a coat that your dog will be happy to wear and that gives you peace of mind, no matter what the forecast says.

-Check the Material and Waterproof Rating
+Start with the Fabric and Waterproof Rating

 When a coat is labeled "waterproof," it’s helpful to know exactly what that means.
 The best way to judge a fabric's ability to repel water is by its 'water column' rating, which is measured in millimeters (mm).
 A higher number means more protection.
 A coat with a 10,000mm rating will keep your dog dry during a decent downpour, but if you live in an area with frequent, heavy rain, look for a waterproof rating of 15,000mm or higher.
 This technical detail is the difference between a coat that’s merely water-resistant and one that truly keeps your dog dry and comfortable, even in a storm.